Seasons Make a Big Difference Here

 Choosing which season to visit Death Valley National Park is important.
 While the best weather is during the winter and spring months, there are visitors who come to the park even during the most intense heat – the summer.
-We took our trip during April and temperatures were already reaching high 90’s to low 100’s.
+We took our trip during April (late-spring) and temperatures were already reaching high 90’s to low 100’s.

 Our experience, although not in the winter months was enjoyable and memorable for the whole family, including our 5 year old twin boys.
 We drove into the park using highway 127 and stopped briefly at the Zabriskie Point.
 There was a small hike from the parking lot to the top of the hill to see both the view of the valley floor and also some interesting land formations.
 After leaving there, we continued to the Furnace Creek Visitors Center to grab our maps and find out where we could stay overnight.